topunix/qlik-mariadb-google-drive-sync/README.md

 - **Service Account Credentials:**
   - A JSON key file for a service account with appropriate permissions to access Google Drive.
 This file should be named 'client_cred.json' and placed in the same directory as the script.

+- **Parent Folder ID:**
+  - Replace the placeholder in the script with the actual ID of the parent folder in Google Drive where you want to store the database dump.
+You can obtain the folder ID by right-clicking on the folder in Google Drive and selecting "Share."
+The ID will be in the URL as `https://drive.google.com/drive/folders/YOUR_FOLDER_ID`.

 - **Python Libraries:**
   - Ensure the following Python libraries are installed:
     - `oauth2client`